pism/pism/doc/sphinx/manual/modeling-choices/computational/grid.rst

 The grid is described by four numbers, namely the number of grid points :config:`grid.Mx` in the `x` direction, the number :config:`grid.My` in the `y` direction, the number :config:`grid.Mz` in the `z` direction within the ice, and the number :config:`grid.Mbz` in the `z` direction within the bedrock thermal layer.
-These are specified by options :opt:`-Mx`, :opt:`-My`, :opt:`-Mz`, and :opt:`-Mbz`, respectively.
+These can be specified by options :opt:`-Mx`, :opt:`-My`, :opt:`-Mz`, and :opt:`-Mbz`, respectively.
 Note that ``Mx``, ``My``, ``Mz``, and ``Mbz`` all indicate the number of grid *points* so the number of grid *spaces* are one less.